-Japan's real estate market is one of the largest in the world by transaction size owing to a variety of factors, including the ability of foreigners to own freehold interests in land; Japan's stable returns; and the low-risk investment environment.
+Japan's real estate market is one of the largest in the world by transaction size owing to a variety of factors, including long-term low interest rate; Japan's stable returns; and the low-risk investment environment.
 While the pandemic has affected the real estate market in Japan, its impact has not been as severe as in places such as the US and Europe.
-Investors' demand in Japan's real estate remains to be strong as the market is generally viewed as "safe" and attractive in times when there is turmoil in the global market.
+During the pandemic period, investors' demand in Japan's real estate remained strong as the market was generally viewed as 'safe' and attractive, and now grows stronger as people's life patterns return to what they used to be.

-Generally speaking, the commercial office sector in Japan has been stagnant during 2020 with many owners taking a "wait and see" approach.
-However, it seems that more assets are expected to come to the market in 2021 and it is anticipated that this sector will become more active as the year progresses.
-Of course, with the increased adoption of remote working and an expected influx of new office space over the next couple of years, questions remain as to how much rental rates (and, hence, yields) will be affected.
+Generally speaking, the commercial office sector in Japan has been stagnant during the pandemic period with many owners taking a 'wait and see' approach.
+However, it seems that more and more people are going back to their offices and it is anticipated that this sector will become more active as the year progresses, and the rental rates (and, hence, yields) will continue to look strong in 2024.
+Also, the hospitality sector was hit hard during the pandemic, but as restrictions on transportation were lifted, foreign investors' demand for this sector has become more robust.

-In contrast to the office sector, the pandemic has led to a rise in demand in some asset classes in Japan.
+In contrast to the office and hospitality sectors, the pandemic has led to a rise in demand in some asset classes in Japan.
 Spurred on by the pandemic, the surge in e-commerce and remote working has created the need for large-scale, state-of-the-art logistics facilities and data centres.
-Several large-scale logistics facilities have been sold over the past year and more are expected to hit the market in the near future.
+Several large-scale logistics facilities have been sold over the past years and more are expected to hit the market in the near future.
 Likewise, major data centre developers and operators have contracted to build several data centres and campuses in Japan.
-Demand for these asset classes are expected to continue to rise in the foreseeable future.
+Demand for these asset classes is expected to continue to rise in the foreseeable future.

-Other asset classes that have experienced a growth in demand over the past few years and is expected to continue include: (i) multifamily residential portfolios, as they offer investors steady returns and a relatively low default rates by tenants, and (ii) student housing, an asset class that is doing extremely well.
+Other asset classes that have experienced a growth in demand over the past few years and are expected to continue include:

+- multifamily residential portfolios, as they offer investors steady returns and a relatively low default rates by tenants, and - student housing and senior care facilities, asset classes that are doing extremely well.

-Finally, one segment of the market that is small but growing is the ultra-luxury residential market, especially in Tokyo and in Japan's ski resort areas in Nagano and Hokkaido.
+Finally, one segment of the market that is small but growing is the ultra-luxury residential market, especially in Tokyo, in Japan's ski resort areas in Nagano, Hokkaido and in Kyoto.
 Driven mainly by overseas ultra-high net worth individuals, this segment has started to rebound from the effects of the pandemic and is expected to increase in demand.

-Overall, the real estate market in Japan remains vibrant.
-While uncertainty remains for other sectors that have been more adversely affected by the pandemic (such as retail and hospitality), more traditional asset classes, such as commercial offices, are expected to rebound.
-Investor optimism remains high for Japan's real estate market and demand in a variety of asset classes should continue through 2021.
+Overall, the real estate market in Japan remains vibrant, and investor optimism remains high for Japan's real estate market and demand in a variety of asset classes should continue through 2024.